 The ACCME has long supported the goals of Maintenance of Certification (MOC), the importance of alignment between accredited CME and MOC, and the role of accredited CME as a strategic resource to MOC.

 For more, please see:

 We have collaborated with American Board of Medical Specialties (ABMS) member boards to simplify and align the MOC process to better meet the needs of diplomates and to facilitate the integration of CME and MOC.
 These collaborations enable CME providers to offer more lifelong learning options with MOC credit to physician specialists and subspecialists.
-Currently, collaborations are in place with the American Board of Anesthesiology (ABA), the American Board of Internal Medicine (ABIM) the American Board of Pediatrics (ABP), and the American Board of Pathology (ABPath), and the American Board of Pediatrics (ABP).
+Currently, collaborations are in place with the American Board of Anesthesiology (ABA), the American Board of Internal Medicine (ABIM),the American Board of Otolaryngology–Head and Neck Surgery (ABOHNS), the American Board of Pathology (ABPath), and the American Board of Pediatrics (ABP).

 A Simpler, Unified Process